JillTempelmeyer/actum-documentation.github.io/Introduction/ach-transaction-types.md

 **ACH Credits** are used to deposit money into the Receiver’s account.

 The most important rule to understand here is that Credit transactions must be pre-funded.
 Not all Originators will utilize ACH Credits, but the ones that do will understand that they must maintain a Credit Reserve Balance in their Actum account to fund their submitted Credit transactions.

-(The Credit Reserve Balance must be separately funded by one of several options: wires initiated by the Originator, reverse wires authorized by the Originator and initiated by Actum, ACH debits initiated by Actum from the Originator’s bank account, or transfers from the Originator’s settled Debits before they are paid out.)
+The Credit Reserve Balance must be separately funded by one of several options:

+* Wires initiated by the Originator
+Reverse wires authorized by the Originator and initiated by Actum
+* ACH debits initiated by Actum from the Originator’s bank account
+* Transfers from the Originator’s settled Debits before they are paid out.

 In fact, Actum will automatically decline any Credit Entries submitted through the API that would cause the Credit Reserve Balance to go negative.

 The same information that’s required for an ACH Debit transaction is also required for an ACH Credit transaction (e.g., Receiver’s name, bank account details, transaction amount, etc.).
 Unlike Debits however, Credits do not have the same exposure limits, unless the Originator requests them.

-Developer’s Note:  We recommend that you use our Credit Reserve API to display an up-to-date balance as a reference point for your clients.
+**Note:**  Actum recommends that you use our [Credit Reserve API](Link) to display an up-to-date balance as a reference point for your clients.

-(6) SAME-DAY CREDITS
+## Same-Day Credits

-Same-Day Credits are submitted just like normal Credit Entries.
+**Same-Day Credits** are submitted just like normal Credit Entries.
 They are subject to the same Credit Reserve Balance requirement as normal Credits.
 The only difference is the same-day designation and the earlier submission deadline.

-How these transactions get designated as same-day Entries will be further spelled out in our Integration Guide and File Import Specifications.
+How these transactions get designated as same-day Entries will be further spelled out in our [Integration Guide](Link) and [File Import Specifications](Link).

-Currently, NACHA limits the transaction size for Same-Day Credits to $25,000 per Entry.
+**Note:** Currently, NACHA limits the transaction size for Same-Day Credits to $25,000 per Entry.
 Effective March 20, 2020, NACHA will increase the per-transaction dollar limit to $100,000.

-(7) REFUNDS
+## REFUNDS

-Refunds are a type of Credit transaction back to the Receiver.
+**Refunds** are a type of Credit transaction back to the Receiver.
 So far, all the transaction types we’ve reviewed are submitted through a single API: Actum’s Submit API.
 Refunds, however, are submitted through a separate Refund API.

 Because Refunds can only be issued against a previously settled Debit transaction, the required data are limited to that previous transaction’s unique IDs (generated by Actum) and the amount to be refunded.
 Currently, our system does not allow for partial Refunds and the amount to be refunded must equal the amount of the initial Debit transaction.
 Partial Refund functionality will be announced later this year.
 Developer’s Note:  We recommend that you create a Refund action that gets enabled for each Debit or Same-Day Debit transaction upon settling.
 All previous transactions should be stored and easily searchable so that if your users get a Refund request from the Receiver, they can process it with a click of a button.